 PaperG, now “Thunder,” offering cross-channel creative tools for display and social

-Platform seeks to better align creative with programmatic capabilities.
+Platform seeks to enable creative that's better aligned with programmatic targeting.

 PaperG began in roughly 2007 as an automated display ad creation tool for the small business (SMB) market.
 It evolved into an enterprise platform for the programmatic display world and now has rebranded as “Thunder.”
 “Flash comes before Thunder,” CEO Victor Wong joked in explaining the choice of the name.